-Cognitive reserve
+Cognitive reserve and MS

+Nerve damage to the brain in MS can result in changes in thinking and physical ability.
 Why does this damage show up differently in different people?
 It could be down to each person's cognitive reserve.

-Cognitive reserve refers to the difference between the amount of damage that a brain has sustained and the impact the damage has had on thinking and behaviour.
+Cognitive reserve refers to the difference between the amount of nerve damage that a brain has sustained and the impact the damage has had on thinking and behaviour.
 It explains how two people could have the same amount of physical damage to the brain, but it could affect them to different degrees.
 In multiple sclerosis, cognitive reserve may also explain why some people have brain lesions that show up on MRI scans but do not appear to affect them.

 Scientists are not certain exactly why some brains are more resilient.
 They might be physically larger, have better connected neurons or more efficient nerves, or simply have different ways of handling nerve signals.
 These features are partly genetic and partly down to your life experiences.
 Research has shown that your personality type and the way you think could also affect your cognitive reserve.